ndau/commands/docker/node_operator.md

 docker/bin/removecontainer.sh $NODENAME
 ```

-This would allow you to use `runcontainer.sh` again, perhaps with a newer snapshot, or different ports.
+This would allow you to use `runcontainer.sh` again, to allow you to change which ports you expose from your container, for example.

 You can remove/run your node as needed.
 Think of `removecontainer.sh` as the counterpart to `runcontainer.sh`